Terry Crews Says ‘National Enquirer’ Owner Threatened To Publish Fake Story About Him Sleeping With Prostitute

 As Crews revealed on Friday, the company American Media Inc. made a threat to publish a fake story about Terry sleeping with prostitutes if he didn’t drop the claim against WME Entertainment agent Adam Venit, who Terry said groped him at the event.
 Venit also represents AMI, the parent company of the National Enquirer.

-“This same company, AMI, tried to silence me in my lawsuit against @wme and Adam Venit by fabricating stories of me with prostitutes— and even went so far as creating fake receipts.
+“This same company, AMI, tried to silence me in my lawsuit against @wme and Adam Venit by fabricating stories of me with prostitutes — and even went so far as creating fake receipts.
 I called their bluff by releasing their threats online.
 They blinked,” Crews revealed in a tweet on Friday.

 Terry Crews had revealed the correspondence back in 2017, publishing an email from National Enquirer sister publication Radar Online that threatened him with the release of the story, but Crews said that they did not go forward in publishing the story because it was a lie.